Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: TSFlow

 We begin by modeling the data distribution $q_1(\y)$ using an unconditional CFM model $p_\vtheta(\y)$, which is optimized using mini-batch optimal transport couplings (see \cref{sec:mbot} and \cref{alg:uncond-train}) and does not incorporate any conditioning information during training.

 To better capture the temporal correlations in the time series $\y$, we explore Gaussian process priors instead of the default isotropic Gaussian distribution.
-By aligning the prior distribution $q_0$ more closely with the data distribution $q_1$, we simplify the optimal transport problem and enhance the model's ability to learn temporal patterns (\cref{sec:informed_priors}).
+By introducing temporal structure and aligning the prior distribution $q_0$ more closely with the data distribution $q_1$ via optimal transport couplings, we enhance the model's ability to learn temporal patterns (\cref{sec:informed_priors}).
 Then, we describe how to condition the unconditional model on observed data $\yp$ during inference by incorporating past observations into the generation process via Langevin dynamics and guidance, effectively transforming it into a conditional one (\cref{sec:sps,sec:guidance}).